 Sisters have busy work schedules, and finding the right work-life balance can be difficult.
 How did you find yours, and what did you learn from this experience?

 Coming to the sisterhood was like turning a new page in my life.
 I began to spend more time travelling and less at home.
 This situation eventually led me to another crisis.
-I returned from an extended visit to Vitebsk, where offered people the ceramics from our workshops.
+I returned from an extended visit to Vitebsk, during which I offered people the ceramics from our workshops.
 Then I went to an exhibition in Moscow a few days later for another two weeks.
 When in Minsk, I often went to all-night vigils, waiting for my turn with my confessor.
 Sometimes, I had to stay up until the early afternoon of the next day.
 And I spent long hours at the sisterhood.

 His remark sobered me up, making me look at the situation from another perspective.
 We had not been seeing much of one another.
 I realised the strangeness of all this.
 It was as if his feelings did not matter to me.
 The Lord Himself was speaking to me through my husband.
 "What do you think you are doing?
 Do you think that you can be a good Christian by being friendly and agreeable with everybody else but indifferent to your family and kin?"